-- take account of risks (i.e. they are "risk-informed");
+- take account of risks;

 - are compliant with approved policies;

 - are within the defined risk appetite;

 - can be monitored; and

 - are reported to the appropriate level for oversight.

-The Bank's risk culture can be illustrated through the following:
+The Bank's risk culture is evident in:

-- a clear "tone from the top" reflecting a strong governance culture and ethics; - a clear business strategy that is communicated and understood throughout the Bank; - a risk appetite that is in line with the business strategy and embedded in the day-to-day management of the Bank; - clear and well understood frameworks and policies; - clear and risk informed decision making with personal accountability; - open channels of communication throughout the Bank to freely raise, challenge and address issues; - appropriate and ongoing training for all employees engaged in taking and controlling risk; - no tolerance for ethical breaches; and - effective performance measurement processes to promote prudent risk management and address poor risk management.
+- a clear "tone from the top" reflecting a strong governance culture and ethics; - a clear business strategy that is communicated and understood throughout the Bank; - a risk appetite that is in line with the business strategy and embedded in the day-to-day management of the Bank; - clear and well understood frameworks and policies; - clear and risk-informed decision making with personal accountability; - open channels of communication throughout the Bank to freely raise, challenge and address issues; - appropriate and ongoing training for all employees engaged in taking and controlling risk; - no tolerance for ethical breaches; and - effective performance measurement processes to promote prudent risk management, address poor risk management and avoid conflicts of interest.

-The above mean that all staff contribute to the implementation of the framework, and that they are aware of the need for risk management and their part in it.
-All staff are encouraged to identify, address and report risk incidents promptly.
+UTB has well-defined values which are communicated to all staff and their importance is emphasised and reinforced through coaching, training and performance objectives.
+All colleagues are aware of the need for sound risk management and their part in it and they are encouraged to identify, address and report risk incidents promptly.